-- a.
-Name of each pension and/or OPEB plan, identification of the entity that administers the plan, and identification of the plan as a cost-sharing plan that has the characteristics described above. - b.
-Whether the pension and/or OPEB plan issues a publicly available financial report and, if so, how to obtain the report. - c.
+a.
+Name of each pension and/or OPEB plan, identification of the entity that administers the plan, and identification of the plan as a cost-sharing plan.

+- (1) is not a state or local governmental pension plan - (2) is used to provide defined benefit pensions to both state/local government employees and non-state/local government employees - (3) has no predominate state/local governmental employer (either individually or collectively)

+b.
+Whether the pension and/or OPEB plan issues a publicly available financial report and, if so, how to obtain the report.

+c.
 A brief description of the benefit terms, including:

-- (1) The number of the government's employees covered, - (2) The types of benefits provided, - (3) The authority under which benefit terms are established or may be amended. - d.
-A brief description of contribution requirements, including: - (1) The basis for determining the employer's contributions to the plan (for example, pursuant to a collective-bargaining agreement), - (2) Identification of the authority under which contribution requirements of the employer and its employees are established or may be amended, - (3) The required contribution rates of the employer and its employees for the reporting period, - (4) The amount, in dollars, of the employer's required contributions for the reporting period, - (5) The expiration date(s) of the collective-bargaining agreement(s) requiring contributions to the plan, if any, - (6) A description of any minimum contributions required for future periods by the collective-bargaining agreement(s), statutory obligations, or other contractual obligations, if applicable, - (7) Whether the employer is subject to any provisions regarding withdrawal from the plan. - e.
-The following information about the employer's payables, if any: - (1) If not otherwise identifiable, the balance of payables, - (2) Significant terms related to the payables, - (3) A description of what gave rise to the payables (for example, required contributions to the plan or a contractual arrangement for contributions to the plan related to past service upon entrance into the arrangement).
+- (1) The number of the government's employees covered, - (2) The types of benefits provided, - (3) The authority under which benefit terms are established or may be amended.

+d.
+A brief description of contribution requirements, including:

+(1) The basis for determining the employer's contributions to the plan (for example, pursuant to a collective-bargaining agreement),

+- (2) Identification of the authority under which contribution requirements of the employer and its employees are established or may be amended, - (3) The required contribution rates of the employer and its employees for the reporting period, - (4) The amount, in dollars, of the employer's required contributions for the reporting period,

+(5) The expiration date(s) of the collective-bargaining agreement(s) requiring contributions to the plan, if any,

+(6) A description of any minimum contributions required for future periods by the collectivebargaining agreement(s), statutory obligations, or other contractual obligations, if applicable,

+(7) Whether the employer is subject to any provisions regarding withdrawal from the plan.

+- e.
+The following information about the employer's payables, if any: - (1) If not otherwise identifiable, the balance of payables, - (2) Significant terms related to the payables,

+(3) A description of what gave rise to the payables (for example, required contributions to the plan or a contractual arrangement for contributions to the plan related to past service upon entrance into the arrangement).